dominodatalab/cucu/README.md

 ## from source

-Clone this repo locally and then proceed to install python 3.7+ as indicated earlier at this point you should be able to simply run `make install` at the top level of the source tree and it should install all required dependencies.
+Clone this repo locally and then proceed to install python 3.7+ as indicated earlier.
+At this point you should be able to simply run `make install` at the top level of the source tree and it should install all required dependencies.

 ## from build